dustinpfister/blog_posts/_posts/threejs-webgl.md

 ## WebGL in three.js and what to know before hand

 This is a post on feature testing for web gl, and using the software renderer in three js in the event that there is no webGL support at all.
-This is a not a [getting started post with three.js](/2018/04/04/threejs-getting-started/), webGL, or javaScript in general.
-So then I assume that you have at least some background with three.js and javaScript.
+I am also slowly turning this post into a general overview of webgl in general rather than the webgl renderer alone.
+In any case this is a not a [getting started post with three.js](/2018/04/04/threejs-getting-started/), or javaScript in general.
+So I assume that you have at least some background with skills that are needed to begin with in order to get something of value from reading this.

 ### More on the webGL renderer

 In this post I am mostly writing about feature testing for webGL and then doing something different in the event that webGL is not supported.
 However I am not really getting into the webGL renderer in detail as I have wrote a [post on the webGL renderer](/2018/11/24/threejs-webglrenderer/) in detail a while back and there is therefore no need to do so here.

+### Also check out the shader material

+Sense I first wrote this blog post I got around to writing at least one post on the [shader material](/2023/01/13/threejs-shader-material/) in threejs.
+The shader material is a great way to get started with GLSL code that is a lot easier compared to starting from the ground up as I have access to the shader library of threejs.

 ### Source Code is also up on Github

 The source code examples that I am writing about here can also be [found up on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-webgl).
+This is also the repo where I store the source code examples for my [many other blog posts on threejs as well](/categories/three-js/).

 ### Version numbers matter